IrishBumfuzzle/CL1-Project/MWE-Recogniser/README.md

 - The raw corpus should be placed in `data/raw-corpus/` directory with files named `raw-001.conllu`, `raw-002.conllu`, etc.
 - The first time you run PMI analysis, it will take time to process the corpus files
 - Processed bigrams are cached in a pickle file for faster access in subsequent runs
+- The pickle file is inside the scripts folder by default for easiness

 ## Methods